psanan/swiss-german-english/README.md

     <li> Fiddle with appearance
     <ul>
     <li> Tables?
-    <li> Add compliation of supporting e.g. cha(n)?
-(Would just require you to be able to match cha and chan to cha(n) but entries would otherwise just be cha(n)?)
     </ul>
-    <li> Attempt to recheck all entries (maybe add columns to tsv for source?) [especially possessives, pronouns, etc. which will certainly have errors]
+    <li> Attempt to recheck all entries (maybe add columns to tsv for source?) [especially possessives, pronouns, etc. which will certainly have errors]  (maybe try and get Swissing teacher to look, if I have a solo lesson..)
   </ul>
-<li> Write scripts to generate flashcards (and quiz?) from tsv output from processing this file
+<li> A way to get flashcards.
+Either wwrite scripts to generate flashcards from tsv output from processing this file, or get it work with a data dump and something FOSS like Anki.
-<li> Connect to Anki?
+<li> Move the whole thing to psanan.github.io repo?
 <li> Publish and get feedback!
 <li> Think about chopping audio from the Swissing material and/or Luana mulirama podcasts! (wont' be complete, but audio clips are essential here..) (would be useful to go through that, anyhow)
 </ul>